 The first challenge we had to overcome was the fact that functional requirements were not clear enough to be interpreted correctly.
 When requirements are unknown or not specified, it’s difficult not only to estimate to work needed to be put into development but also to start the process overall.
 That’s why it’s important for us to help our clients crystallize their expectations before the project kicks off, so there is no room for misinterpretation of requirements and no time is wasted.

 In case of this project, there were only some ideas as to what the end result should look like.
-The project was turned out to be a perfect material for the product design at its best – from the sole idea to a working product.
+The project was turned out to be a perfect material for the digital product design services at their best – from the sole idea to a working product.

 The Client needed help with the UI/UX side, having only some wireframes of what the product should look like.
 Our team advised the Client and collaborated on that portion of the app to make sure that it met all the expectations.
 Defining the requirements was not a one-time job, though, as our team often suggested what can be added or improved in the app, and helped define new requirements.
 As the project was limited in time and needed a specified end result, we had to think of the best ways to approach the issues and manage the expectations towards the project.
 Setting the right priorities and developing the elements that really matter in the first place helps set the path for the development process.